-In today’s guide, we’re going to take a look how to burn incense sticks without a holder.
-We’ll look at five simple ways to embrace the calm and meaning of incense.
+In today’s guide, we’re going to take a look at how to burn incense sticks without a holder.
+We’ll look at six simple ways to embrace the calm and meaning of incense.

 How to Burn Incense Sticks Without a Holder